Profile

 Minimum Admission Requirements

 Some universities may also require you to write the National Benchmark Test (NBT).
+Please check the specific requirements of the universities you are interested in.
+This information is based on the admission requirements of major South African universities.

 Reasoning Ability